 Codependency is an unhealthy relationship pattern in which you rely on your partner to provide your happiness, approval, and sense of identity.
-You think and feel responsible for other people's feelings, actions, wants, choices and well being.
-If this sounds familiar and you're in a relationship like this, here's how to stop being codependent.
+You think and feel responsible for other people's feelings, actions, wants, choices, and well-being.
+If this sounds familiar and you're in a relationship like this, read on.
+This article will cover how to stop being codependent.

 What is Codependency?

 Historically, codependency has been defined within the context of a relationship.
-Typically, one party (whether a romantic partner, parent or family member) had some sort of complex issue such as:
+Typically, one party (whether a romantic partner, parent, or family member) lives with some sort of complex issue such as:

 - Drug addiction